Do what you do best!

 Suddenly the task has a purpose – and you have identified your own contribution to a meaningful process.

 If you are not able to identify the purpose of the task, ask!
 Ask the person giving you the task: “Can you briefly tell me what the report will be used for and who will benefit from it?”
-If the client asks you, “Why do you want to know?” you can answer: “I want to know the purpose of the task so that I can make the results as targeted and useful as possible.”
+If your colleague asks you, “Why do you want to know?” you can answer: “I want to know the purpose of the task so that I can make the results as targeted and useful as possible.”

 You probably know what to do.
 You probably also know roughly how you are expected to perform a given task, but if you have the talent to contribute, it is even more important to know why you are doing it.
 Knowing the purpose is everything!